-Strolling around the neighborhood you will see some stunning high-end luxury houses plus a mix of other single-family homes, townhomes, and condos.
+Strolling around the neighborhood you will see some beautiful high-end luxury houses plus a mix of other single-family homes, townhomes, and condos.
 Depending on their location within the neighborhood, some homes will have panoramic vistas of downtown Seattle and/or the water and mountains.

-Most of the original Queen Anne architecture style homes that gave the neighborhood its name have long gone and been replaced by newer and larger homes.
-You can still see a few remaining examples at the Ankeny house at 912 2nd Ave W, the Riddle home at 153 Highland Drive and the Marble house at 520 W. Kinnear Place.
+Most of the original Queen Anne architecture-style homes that gave the neighborhood its name have long gone and been replaced by newer and larger homes.
+You can still see a few remaining examples at the Ankeny house at 912 2nd Ave W, the Riddle home at 153 Highland Drive, and the Marble house at 520 W. Kinnear Place.
 The Queen Anne architectural style lasted less than 30 years and subsequently was replaced by Colonial Revival and other styles in the early 1900s.
 Queen Anne has lots of lovely homes and is a great place to buy and live.

-Queen Anne has a laid back, relaxed style where you are likely to come across families taking afternoon strolls, friends headed into cafes for an infusion of caffeine, dogs being walked (and rubbed), business people grabbing a bite to eat at their favorite restaurant, tourists taking selfies at Kerry park and of course, people walking around pointing at some of the beautiful local homes and architecture.
+Queen Anne has a laid-back, relaxed style where you are likely to come across families taking afternoon strolls, friends headed into cafes for an infusion of caffeine, dogs being walked (and rubbed), business people grabbing a bite to eat at their favorite restaurant, tourists taking selfies at Kerry park and of course, people walking around pointing at some of the beautiful local homes and architecture.

 The neighborhood is, as they say, "well to do' and makes for comfortable living - and locals are very happy to call Queen Anne their home.
 One of the major pluses of living in Queen Anne is that it is so close to downtown Seattle.
 Just freewheel down the hill on a bike and you're there in 10 minutes.